 Sometimes you’ll come across knitting needles in your stash without their sizes marked — usually circular needles and double-pointed needles.

 This is super annoying but have faith, dear knitter.
 There’s a tool to help you in these moments!
-If you have unmarked needles, all you need is a knitting needle gauge to figure out what size they are.
+If you have unmarked needles, all you need is a knitting needle gauge to figure out their size.

 Table Of Contents

 - How To Use A Knitting Gauge Ruler

 - How To Gauge Knitting With A Ruler